microsoft/api-guidelines/azure/Guidelines.md

 :ballot_box_with_check: **YOU SHOULD** if using HTTP (not HTTPS) document to users that all information is sent over the wire in clear text.

 :white_check_mark: **DO** return an HTTP status code representing the result of your service operation's behavior.

-If the operation uses Storage internally, this an implementation detail from the client's perspective of the operation but may happen due to a missing Storage object or insufficient permissions.
-If the internal Storage operation fails, include the Storage error information in the 'inner-error' section of your operation's response body to help the client know that they may have configured their Storage improperly.
+:white_check_mark: **DO** include the Storage error information in the 'inner-error' section of an error response if the error was the result of an internal Storage operation failure.
+This helps the client determine the underlying cause of the error, e.g.: a missing storage object or insufficient permissions.

 :white_check_mark: **DO** allow the customer to specify a URL path to a single Storage object if your service requires access to a single file.